 Both p-waves and s-waves are refracted at the boundaries between the different layers.
 This is because the layers have different densities.
-Keep in mind, that refraction is when waves change direction as they pass from one medium to another.
+Keep in mind that refraction occurs when waves change direction as they pass from one medium to another.

 By studying how seismic waves travel, scientists can map out the internal structure of the Earth.
-This helps us understand what Earth is made up of, as these features are not directly observable.
+This helps us understand what the Earth is made up of since these features are not directly observable.